 International Student Spotlight

-Ishani Debnath shares her story about why she chose to study in the U.S. and how she got used to her new college environment.
+Shota Tanaka shares his story about why he chose to study in the U.S. and how he got used to his new college environment.

 What made you want to study at a U.S. university?

 It is no exaggeration to say that spending my high school years in Switzerland motivated me to study at a non-Japanese university.
 This is because I realized English is the essential skill.
 Moreover, I believe the U.S. is the best quality for studying sports and medical subjects.
 Since my major is Athletic Training and I am trying to get a Paramedic license as well, the U.S. is the best choice to study for my field.

 What types of things did you do in high school to prepare yourself for attending university?

 My high school, a Japanese boarding school, was really unique, and was located in the Alps in Switzerland.
 First of all, most classes were held in English so that was the most important preparation for college in terms of getting used to taking classes in English.
 Due to the fact that I want to become an AT, I played different kinds of sports, which helped me to get a Best Athlete award.
 This is because I thought it was important to understand body movement in many sports.
 Moreover, I experienced summer school at Michigan University for five weeks right after 11th grade.
 This experience made me realize Athletic Training was what I really want to do in my future.
 Also, I participated in humanitarian volunteer work in Zambia.
 In fact, we raised money by ourselves and went to Zambia for about two weeks in order to help build a school.
 In addition to learning a lot about myself and the world, it made my college application stronger and prepared me for the strong spirit of volunteerism at Springfield College.

 How did you decide which universities and colleges to apply to?